yairEO/pathAnimator/README.md

 var path = "M150 0 L75 200 L225 200 Z";	// an SVG path
-	pathAnimator = new PathAnimator( path ),	// initiate a new pathAnimator object speed = 6,	 		// seconds that will take going through the whole path reverse = false,	// go back of forward along the path startOffset = 0		// between 0% to 100%
+	pathAnimator = new PathAnimator( path ),	// initiate a new pathAnimator object speed = 6,	 		// seconds that will take going through the whole path reverse = false,	// go back or forward along the path startOffset = 0		// between 0% to 100%

 pathAnimator.start( speed, step, reverse, startOffset, finish);